sefbkn/ndecred/README.md

 # ndecred
-Implementing the Decred protocol in C# - A learning exercise --
+An implementation the Decred protocol in C#
+--
 Based on code from https://github.com/decred/dcrd